For participating in a conference or an official binding I usually wait in the foyer for the particular train to arrive at Allahabad.

 I sat on the lower berth , brought out the photograph , saw it in rapt

 Can I convience any railway man with the torn photograph?I am in quandary.

 Being an insurance head I visit as many as branches I can and ask the agents , unit managers and people of the localities and show them the snap shot and want to know whether they apperceive about the un forgetful and lamentable train collision that happened during Mahakumbha five years ago and recognise the snap shot.

 But they ask for complete comprehension.
 They say even though we obtain inscription it is impossible to track them down as those who have survived _legs, hands and other parts of their bodies broken off or some out of them in good condition they have got to their homes. "

-I heave a sigh and think the madness of the boy who still has been pottering pointlessly to trace his parents.
+I sigh and think the madness of the boy who still has been pottering pointlessly to trace his parents.

 In several necessities, I have waited in Allahabad foyer, but a long time since I have not come over Tusar there.

 Once I asked a friend of Tusar his whereabout.